JordanAnthonyKing/japanese/japanese.md

 As we can see there are four other ways in which the verb could end.
 These are the verb stems.
 For now we&rsquo;re only looking at the あ-stem as this is the one we need for the negative.

 To from the あ-stem we simply shift the final kana from the う-row to the あ-row.
 There is one only exception and this is the only exception in the entire stem system.
 This exception is that う itself does not become あ but わ.
-This is because, take for example a verb like かう, かあ would not be as easy to say as かわ.
+This is because, take for example a verb like 「かう」, 「かあ」 would not be as easy to say as 「かわ」.
 Every other う-row kana is simply changed to its あ-row equivalent.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">